 5) “Clients will provide feedback to <AgencyName> within 3 business days.
 If a client needs longer turnaround on a specific round of feedback, they should request this within 1 business day, so that <AgencyName> can adjust the project schedule.”

 What are the problems your agency keeps running into?
-Those might be a fit for an SLA.
+Those would be a great fit for an SLA!

 Sample agency Service Level Agreement (SLA) docs

 I don’t have a generic agency Service Level Agreement template, but here are some samples online—typically from agencies in the UK: